Skip to contents

 #> [1] "Robust Bayesian meta-analysis found weak evidence in favor of the effect, BF_10 = 1.23, with mean model-averaged estimate correlation = 0.095, 95% CI [-0.004, 0.286].
 Robust Bayesian meta-analysis found strong evidence in favor of the heterogeneity, BF^rf = 19168.31, with mean model-averaged estimate tau = 0.165, 95% CI [0.083, 0.299].
 Robust Bayesian meta-analysis found moderate evidence in favor of the publication bias, BF_pb = 5.44."

 We can also obtain summary information about the individual models by specifying the type = "models" option.
-The resulting table shows the prior and posterior model probabilities and inclusion Bayes factors for the individual models (we also set short_name = TRUE argument reducing the width of the output by abbreviating names of the prior distributions).
+The resulting table shows the prior and posterior model probabilities and inclusion Bayes factors for the individual models (we also set the short_name = TRUE argument reducing the width of the output by abbreviating names of the prior distributions).

 summary(fit_RoBMA, type = "models", short_name = TRUE)